xuankimtran/docs-1/pages/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility.md

 This article shows you some examples of generating reliable object selectors using Spy Web Utility.

-Spy Web Utility provides an intelligent object capturing capability and immediate feedback on the uniqueness of selectors.
-To learn more about this utility, see [Spy Web Utility](http://docs.katalon.com/pages/viewpage.action?pageId=5117668).
+Spy Web Utility provides an intelligent object capturing capability on websites.
+To learn more about this utility, see [Spy Web Utility](https://docs.katalon.com/katalon-studio/docs/spy-web-utility.html).

 There are two widely used selectors: **CSS** and **XPath**.
 Locators are object attributes that are used to build up XPath or CSS selectors.
 Locators help find and identify elements on the web page under test.